Dem congresswoman kept on top aide after learning of abuse allegations

 "To this survivor, and to anyone else on my team who was hurt by my failure to see what was going on in my office, I am so sorry," she wrote, adding, "I must do better."

-Etsy said in her statement that she was "horrified" and "angry" to learn that her staffer had been allegedly "harassed and harmed" by Baker.
+Esty said in her statement that she was "horrified" and "angry" to learn that Kain had been allegedly "harassed and harmed" by Baker.
 She wrote that when she learned of the allegations, she demanded Baker receive counseling and launched an internal investigation.

 The Washington Post and the Connecticut Post, citing an affidavit for the protective order, reported that Baker called the staffer 50 times on May 5, 2016, and left her a voicemail saying that he would kill her.